 After more than a decade at the helm of Co-operatives UK, we say farewell to our Secretary General, Ed Mayo who leaves us to take up an exciting new role at London-based charity Pilotlight.

-Leaders from across the co-operative movement paid tribute to Ed in a moving video, featuring good luck messages from co-operators from Australia, the USA, Germany and across the UK.
+Leaders throughout the co-operative movement paid tribute to Ed in a moving video, featuring good luck messages from co-operators from Australia, the USA, Germany and across the UK.
+Watch it here:

 Steve Murrells, CEO of one of the UK’s largest co-ops, The Co-op sent a personal message, along with the CEO of Lottery funder Power to Change, the Employee Ownership Association, Plunkett Foundation, co-op College, Co-op News and Central England Co-operative.